-The final stage of the Giro d’Italia 2014 is a 172 km flat stage from Gemona Del Friuli to Trieste.
+The final stage of this year’s Italian Grand Tour, Giro d’Italia 2014 stage 21 is a 172 km flat stage from Gemona Del Friuli to Trieste.

 And Monte Zoncolan is back!
-Stage 20 of the Giro d’Italia 2014 is a 167 km high mountain stage from Maniago to Monte Zoncolan.
+Giro d’Italia 2014 stage 20 is a 167 km high mountain stage from Maniago to Monte Zoncolan.

-Stage 19 of the Giro d’Italia 2014 is a 26.85 km uphill individual time trial up to Cima Grappa.
+Giro d’Italia 2014 stage 19 is a 26.85 km uphill individual time trial up to Cima Grappa.

-Stage 18 of the Giro d’Italia 2014 is a 171 km high mountain stage from Belluno to Rif.
+Giro d’Italia 2014 stage 18 is a 171 km high mountain stage from Belluno to Rif.
 Panarotta.

-Stage 17 of the Giro d’Italia 2014 is a 208 km flat stage from Sarnonico to Vittorio Veneto.
+Giro d’Italia 2014 stage 17 is a 208 km flat stage from Sarnonico to Vittorio Veneto.

-Stage 16 of the Giro d’Italia 2014 is a 139 km high mountain stage from Ponte di Legno to Val Martello (Martelltal).
-It is this years’ Cima Coppi stage.
+Giro d’Italia 2014 stage 16 is a 139 km high mountain stage from Ponte di Legno to Val Martello (Martelltal).
+It is this year’s Cima Coppi stage (see notes 1).

-Stage 15 of the Giro d’Italia 2014 is a 225 km high mountain stage from Valdengo to Plan di Montecampione.
-The route is mostly flat until 205.7th km, then the climb starts and the stage finishes atop 1665-meter-high Plan di Montecampione.
+Giro d’Italia 2014 stage 15 is a 225 km high mountain stage from Valdengo to Plan di Montecampione.
+The route is mostly flat until the 205.7th km, then the climb starts and the stage finishes atop 1665-meter-high Plan di Montecampione.

-Stage 14 of the Giro d’Italia 2014 is a 164 km high mountain stage from Agliè to Oropa.
+Giro d’Italia 2014 stage 14 is a 164 km high mountain stage from Agliè to Oropa.
 The route contains 1099-meter-high Alpe Noveis and 1482-meter-high Bielmonte climbs.
 The stage has an uphill finish atop 1142-meter-high Biella.